jochu/swank-clojure/README.md

 ## Installation

 Install [from ELPA](http://tromey.com/elpa) using package.el[1].

+When you perform the installation, you will see warnings related to the byte-compilation of the packages.
+This is normal; the packages will work just fine even if there are problems compiling it upon installation.

 If you're only going to use #4 above, you'll only need the "slime-repl" package.
 Otherwise get the "swank-clojure" package.